 Nez is my go to app for lunch.
 They have an incredible list of cafes and restaurants to choose from (if you’re in Fitzrovia/Bloomsbury, I wholly recommend The Gentleman Barista’s huge and tasty salad.

-Use my code 2H4U when signing up and receive 125 points to get you started!You might be interested in…Best milkshakes in London×Dismiss alert
+Use my code 2H4U when signing up and receive 125 points or £5 off a restaurant to get you started!You might be interested in…Best milkshakes in London×Dismiss alert

 Help reduce food wastage and get money off meals and desserts with Toogoodtogo.
 It’s a win-win for everyone so there’s no excuse not to download.